-- Act for a foreign government to recover the proceeds of an internationally-perpetrated, multi-million dollar environmental crime.
+- Acted for a foreign government to recover the proceeds of an internationally-perpetrated, multi-million dollar environmental crime.

-- Represent a senior executive against allegations of bribery and corruption in a multi-jurisdictional investigation being conducted by the SFO.
+- Represented a senior executive against allegations of bribery and corruption in a multi-jurisdictional investigation being conducted by the SFO.

-- Advise a senior executive in relation to an ongoing FCA investigation.
+- Advised a senior executive in relation to an FCA investigation in relation to breach of Individual Conduct Rules, as well as assisting with a concurrent US investigation.

 - Acted in large-scale class action litigation in relation to alleged construction industry blacklisting.

 - Defended a trader accused of LIBOR rigging and engaged in negotiations with UK and US authorities.